-The hoses used in your LP gas system meet stringent requirements, and are rated to withstand many times the pressures encountered in the system.
-Check the hoses for weather checking or other signs of deterioration every time you have the LP gas tank filled or serviced.
-When you replace hoses, be sure that replacements are properly rated and approved for RV use.
+The hoses used in your Propane system meet stringent requirements, and are rated to withstand many times the pressures encountered in the system.
+Check the hoses for weather checking or other signs of deterioration every time you have the Propane tank filled or serviced.
+When you replace hoses, be sure that replacements are the same size, properly rated and approved for RV use.